JackieW001/SegFault/README.md

 }
 ```

-In this example, the loop will run until x is divisible by 5 which will cause the "!done" to evaluate to false which will break you out of your loop.
+In this example, the loop will run until x is divisible by 5 which will cause `!done` to evaluate to false which will break you out of your loop.

 ### For